wduquette/george-devdocs/Tiled Map Data.md

 Tiled can load multiple tile sets; it assigns a unique _GID_ to each tile, starting at 1 for the first tile and incrementing from there.
 Each tile set in the JSON has a `firstgid` that's the starting index for that tile set.
 GID = 0 indicates the empty tile.

+Tiled 1.6+ has much more flexibility with regard to tile sets than Tiled 1.0 had; I haven't yet explored the possibilities.

 **Layers**: Most data in a Tiled map is on one _layer_ or another.
 Tiled supports two kinds of layers:

 - Tile layers, containing a vector of GIDs representing tiles in the map grid.
 Empty cells are indicated by 0.
-- Object groups, containing "object metadata" associated with rectangles.
-The rectangle coordinates are in X/Y pixels.
+- Object groups, containing "object metadata" associated with areas on the map.
+Tiled 1.0 supported only rectangular tiles; Tiled 1.6 supports other possibilities as well.
+The coordinates are in X/Y pixels.
+Every object has a name, a type, and any number of optional name/value properties.

-George uses tile layers to set the basic appearance of the map, and object groups to add metadata that the region's code can use to position mobiles, signs, and triggers.
+George uses tile layers to set the basic appearance of the map, and object groups to add metadata that the region's code can use to position signs, etc.

 ## Accessing Tiled Map Data